andreask-j/akjTools/README.md

   - Linux: `~/houdiniX.Y/packages/`
   - Windows: `%HOME%/houdiniX.Y/packages/`
 3. Create a `.json` file called `akjTools.json` inside the packages folder.
-4. Edit the `akjTools.json` file using a text editor, add the following, and save the file.
-Remember to replace <Path to akjTools> with the path to the folder of the downloaded repository:
+4. Edit the `akjTools.json` file using a text editor, add the text below, and save the file.
+Remember to replace `<Path to akjTools>` with the path to the folder of the downloaded repository:
   ```
   {
   	"hpath" : "<Path to akjTools>"